reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 ### Agents trained with the full-color world model

 To test out the full-color world model, I trained it on two datasets: [KMNIST] and [CelebA].
-Although KMNIST is a black and white drop-in replacement for MNIST, I still wanted to try it because it was a much harder and more interesting dataset than MNIST, and I thought it would be fun to tackle a new dataset that as far as I know, hasn't been tried using SPIRAL.
+Although KMNIST is a black and white drop-in replacement for MNIST, I still wanted to try it because it was a much harder and more interesting dataset than MNIST, and I thought it would be fun to tackle a new dataset that, as far as I know, hasn't been tried using SPIRAL.

 No change has been made to the adversarial training process, except the number of strokes the agent produces, which I increased from 8 to 15.